yuji-k64613/ansible_tutorial/README.md

 # Ansible Tutorial
 This step-by-step tutorial will give you a basic understanding of how to use Ansible following [Best Practices](https://docs.ansible.com/ansible/2.8/user_guide/playbooks_best_practices.html#directory-layout).

-To keep the tutorial simple and easy to follow, it demonstrates how to manage the local host(127.0.0.1) as the target with Shellsible, rather than a remote host.
+To keep the tutorial simple and easy to follow, it demonstrates how to manage the local host(127.0.0.1) as the target, rather than a remote host.

 ## Install Ansible(Example)